A. King Hezekiah seeks the LORD.

 c.
 God of Israel: This title for God reminded Hezekiah – and the LORD also, in our human way of understanding – that the LORD God was the covenant God of Israel, and that He should not forsake His people.

 d.
 The One who dwells between the cherubim: Here, Hezekiah sees the great majesty of God.
 Surely, the One who dwells between the cherubim would never allow Rabshakeh’s blasphemies to go unpunished.

 e.
 You are God, You alone: God is a simple title for our LORD, but perhaps the most powerful.
 If He is God, then what can He not do?
 If He is God, then what is beyond His control?
 Hezekiah realizes the most fundamental fact of all theology: God is God, and we are not!
 God is God, and Rabshakeh or the Assyrians are not!

 f.
-You who made heaven and earth: In recognizing the LORD God as Creator, Hezekiah sees that the LORD has all power and all rights over every created thing.
-We can almost feel Hezekiah’s faith rising as he prays this!
+You have made heaven and earth: In recognizing the LORD God as Creator, Hezekiah saw that the LORD had all power and all rights over every created thing.
+We can almost feel Hezekiah’s faith rising as he prayed this.

 h.
 All the words of Sennacherib, which he has sent to reproach the living God: In his prayer, King Hezekiah draws the contrast between the living God and the false gods of the nations the Assyrians have already conquered.
 Those false gods were not gods, but the work of men’s hands – wood and stone, so they were not able to save them from the Assyrians.
 But Hezekiah prays confidently that the living God will save them, that all the kingdoms of the earth may know that You are the LORD, You alone.